mkmiecik14/fractal-rmts/README.md

 This repository contains code and files for the relational match-to-sample tasks used in

-Kmiecik, Perez, and Krawczyk (in press).
+Kmiecik, Perez, & Krawczyk (in press).
 Navigating Increasing Levels of Relational Complexity: Perceptual, Analogical, and System Mappings. _Journal of Cognitive Neuroscience_.

 This task was developed in the [Krawczyk Reasoning Lab](https://www.utdallas.edu/reasoninglab/) at The University of Texas at Dallas.
 Please direct any questions to [Matt Kmiecik](https://mattkmiecik.com/cv.html) via email: mkmiecik14@gmail.com.

-See the above referenced publication for methodological details.
+**See the above referenced publication for methodological details.**

 We hope that those interested in relational reasoning and relational complexity find our materials useful and helpful in their own work.

 # Contents

-The fractal-like images used in experiment 1 and 2 were generated based on an algorithm described in Miyashita et al. (1991) that I used to loosely code a MATLAB script.
+The fractal-like images used in experiment 1 and 2 were generated based on an algorithm described in [Miyashita et al. (1991)](https://github.com/mkmiecik14/fractal-rmts/blob/master/Miyashita-1991-Generation%20of%20fractal%20patters%20for%20probing%20the%20visual%20memory.pdf) that I used to loosely code a MATLAB script.
 This script is titled `Miyashita1991.m`.
 When run, this script will ask how many images you would like to create.
 After typing in a number it will generate them in the present working directory.

 *Note.* Because this script utilizes random numbers to generate fractal-like shapes, it will generate a new set each time.
 If this is not desired, simply use the `rng` function to set the seed: https://www.mathworks.com/help/matlab/ref/rng.html